 Your CPP contributions are based on earnings between a minimum and maximum amount, as measured by statistics Canada.

-In 2012, the employee’s contribution rate was set at 4.95% of pensionable earnings.
-Self-employed individuals contribute
+In 2013, the employee’s contribution rate was set at 4.95% of pensionable earnings.
+(Service Canada -

-both the employer and employee’s shares, or 9.9% of pensionable earnings in 2012.
-But the self-employed will get the tax
+Self-employed individuals contribute both the employer and employee’s shares, or 9.9% of pensionable earnings in 2013.

 SUMMARY OF CPP RATES AND BENEFITS